marshallino16/Demo-FloatingView/README.md

 - Get list of all your installed packages
 - Launch apps from the list
+- Change icon of launcher
+- Color and alpha picker to customise your icon

 You have to create a service (background running) with image View like this :